 Use InVision (or any other tool you prefer) to build an interactive prototype with transitions

-Test the prototype (see the “Test” section below for details)
+Test your prototype (see the Test section below for details)

 After your prototype has been tested and approved, start working on your visual design:

 The earlier you start testing, the better.
 Once you have text wireframes, you can test them on real users.
 You should take advantage of every possible opportunity to get feedback.
-Ask your colleagues, parents, friends, and random people in your office building to accomplish certain tasks using your prototype and watch what happens.
+Ask your colleagues, parents, friends, and random people in your office building to accomplish certain tasks using your prototype.
+Then watch what happens.

-Share your interactive prototype with everybody you know including your stakeholders.
+Share your interactive prototype with everybody you know, including your stakeholders.
 Let them test it as well.
-Continue collecting feedback even when you feel like everything is already perfect.
-After your product is released, start tracking analytics data and collecting user feedback.
+Continue collecting feedback even when you feel like everything is perfect.
+After your product is released, start tracking analytics and collecting user feedback.

-Finally, go all the way back to the beginning: gather information, think, create a list of changes.
-Continue with wireframes, testing, design, testing, release, testing, gathering information…
+Finally, go all the way back to the beginning: gather information, think, and create a list of changes.
+Continue with wireframes, testing, design, testing, release, testing, and gathering information.

 How many iterations do you need to create an app design that truly works?
 All of them!
-There is no such thing as a “final” design.
-There will always be something in your product that could be improved.
+There’s no such thing as a “final” design.
+There will always be something in your product that can be improved.

-Consider your product a living creature: it should develop and evolve, getting better with each new version.
+Consider your product a living creature: it should develop and evolve, getting better with each generation.

-Don’t try to fix all problems at once.
-Develop an MVP first, and try to fix major issues in the early version.
-Then, test every change you make as soon as possible.
+Don’t try to fix all your problems at once.
+Develop a minimum viable product first and try to fix major issues in the early version.
+Then test every change you make as soon as possible.